emqx/emqx-dashboard5/public/static/config.md

   in listener configs
   <br>
   <br>
-  EMQ X can be configured with:
+  EMQX can be configured with:
   <br>
   <ul>
   <li><code>[]</code>: The default value, it allows *ALL* logins</li>